kai-niemi/pestcontrol/README.md

 not mandatory to use.

 See [Installing Toxiproxy](https://github.com/Shopify/toxiproxy?tab=readme-ov-file#1-installing-toxiproxy)
-and the [chaos guide](CHAOS.md) on how to manually use it with Pest Control.
+and [guide](TOXI.md) on how to manually use it with Pest Control.
 The main approach is to use the web UI but both will work.

 > Toxiproxy is disabled by default.
 See configuration section on how